Champions Journey Planner

 • Optional activities (when they have time)

-• Boundaries (what they don't do)
+• Boundaries (what they do not do)

 • Support available from security team

-✓ Key Actions to Complete
+✓ Key actions to complete

 Choose your network structure model